LoginRadius/engineering-portal/content/full-text-search-in-mongodb/index.md

 ---
-title: How to do full-text search in MongoDB
+title: How to do Full-Text Search in MongoDB
 date: "2021-02-16"
 coverImage: "coverImage.png"
 author: "Anil Gupta"
-Description: In this blog, we will learn how to perform a full-text search in MongoDB using text index.
+Description: MongoDB full text search tutorial.
+In this blog, we will learn how to perform a full-text search in MongoDB using text index.
 tags: ["MongoDB"]
 ---

+One of the leading NoSQL databases, MongoDB is well known for its fast performance, versatile schema, scalability and great [capabilities for indexing](https://www.loginradius.com/blog/async/index-in-mongodb/).
+Let us look at some context before we get into some details.
 Full-text search is an essential feature when we talk about finding content on the internet.
 A google search is the best example for this when we see the content using the phrases or keywords.
 In this article, we will learn about full-text search capabilities in MongoDB based on text index.

 ## Create a Sample Database

-Before the start, we will create a sample database that we will use for all examples in this tutorial.
+Before we begin, we will create a sample database that will be used during the tutorial.

 We will create a database with the name _myDB_ and create a collection with the name _books_.
 For this, the statement would be as follows.